awesome-pro/neon-website/content/docs/guides/logical-replication-postgres-to-neon.md

 ---
-title: Replicate data from Postgres to Neon
+title: Replicate data from LangChainto Neon
-subtitle: Learn how to replicate data from a local Postgres instance or another Postgres provider to Neon
+subtitle: Learn how to replicate data from a local LangChaininstance or another Postgres provider to Neon
 enableTableOfContents: true
 isDraft: false